10 Scientifically Proven Causes Of Vaginal Cancer

 There are different kinds of risk factors.
 Some risk factors such as the person’s age or race can’t be changed.
-But others preventable factors such as smoking, alcohol consumption and diet can definitely be changed.
+But others preventable factors such as smoking, alcohol consumption, and diet can definitely be changed.
 Sometimes, a person with one or more such risk factor may never develop vaginal cancer.
 On the other hand, not having any risk factors doesn’t mean that a person won’t develop the disease.3 Some well-established causes of vaginal cancer are mentioned here.

 Squamous cell cancer of the vagina primarily occurs in elderly women.
 Only 15% of cases are found in women younger than 40.
 Around 50% of the cases occur in women who are over 70 years old.4

-5. Human Papilloma Virus
+2. Human Papilloma Virus Infections

 Human papilloma virus (HPV) is a group of more than 150 related viruses.
-As some of them cause a type of growth called a papilloma, they are known as papilloma viruses.
+As some of them cause a type of growth called papilloma, they are known as papilloma viruses.
 Papillomas are commonly known as warts and are not cancers.
 While certain types of HPV cause common warts on the hands and feet, other types may result in warts on the lips or tongue.
 Some types of HPV can infect the outer parts of the genital organs in both men and women.
 It may also occur in the anal region resulting in raised, bumpy warts.
 Usually, HPV 6 and HPV 11 are the main cause of genital warts.
-These two types are rarely associated with cancer, and hence called low-risk types of HPV.
+These two types are rarely associated with cancer and hence called low-risk types of HPV.
 A person can contract HPV through skin-to-skin contact.
 One way HPV is spread is through sex, including vaginal and anal intercourse and even oral sex.
-Almost nine out of ten vaginal cancers and pre-cancers are linked to infection with HPV.8
+Almost 9 out of 10 vaginal cancers and pre-cancers are linked to infection with HPV.5

 Alcohol consumption can increase the risk of vaginal cancer.
 A study conducted on women who consumed alcohol found more cases of vaginal cancer than expected.
-Another study that also considered other risk factors found a decreased risk of vaginal cancer in women who do not consume alcohol.10
+Another study that also considered other risk factors found a decreased risk of vaginal cancer in women who do not consume alcohol.6

 In some women, stretched pelvic ligaments may cause the uterus to sag into the vagina or even extend outside the vagina.
 One of the treatments for this condition is wearing a pessary, a device that keeps the uterus in place.
 Some studies show that chronic irritation of the vagina in women using a pessary may slightly increase the risk of squamous cell vaginal cancer.
-But this association is extremely rare, and more studies are needed to prove that pessaries actually cause vaginal cancer.13
+But this association is extremely rare, and more studies are needed to prove that pessaries actually cause vaginal cancer.14